Home » $5 and Under, Headline, Holidays, Kids, Tutorials, Wearable

 Total: $5

-I don't know if you guys care about seeing my sketches or not, but it amuses me, so I'll just keep posting them.
-My original sketch was slightly more complicated than the costume ended up -- I originally envisioned a black hoodie with a yellow t-shirt over it, but when I started making the costume, I eliminated the yellow t-shirt and just went with yellow duct tape stripes.
+I don’t know if you folks care about seeing my sketches or not, but it amuses me, so I’ll just keep posting them.
+My original sketch was slightly more complicated than the costume ended up — I originally envisioned a black hoodie with a yellow t-shirt over it, but when I started making the costume, I eliminated the yellow t-shirt and just went with yellow duct tape stripes.
 I also called for the costume to be stuffed with grocery bags (to make it more round) but I decided the stuffing was unnecessary when I put it on my model (my 4 year-old).

 My craft planning process is this: